Litonewo/Pi-Website-Project/README.md

 # Pi-Website-Project

-Code for my website for project for cybersecurity class.
+Code for my basic website for project for cybersecurity class.

 Website is being hosted by on a Raspberry Pi using Nginx.